blutrich/Netwiz/README.md

 ### Common Issues

 1. **App Not Loading After Deployment**:
-   - Check if environment variables are set correctly in Vercel
+   - Check if environment variables are set correctly in Netlify/Vercel
    - Ensure Google API key has proper permissions
    - Verify that the Google Sheets IDs are correct